Arokrokie/StyleVision/README.md

 Notes about models, large dependencies, and deployment

-- The runtime now only needs PyTorch/torchvision (for the SegFormer model) plus Hugging Face `transformers`.
-Install CPU wheels manually so pip does not attempt CUDA builds.
+- The runtime now only needs PyTorch/torchvision (for the SegFormer model) plus Hugging Face `transformers`. `requirements.txt` already adds the PyTorch CPU wheel index to avoid CUDA downloads on hosts like Render.
 - A copy of the SegFormer weights lives in `segformer_b2_clothes/`.
 The loader attempts that folder first (or the path in `SEGFORMER_MODEL_PATH`) before falling back to Hugging Face, eliminating cold-start downloads on Render.
 - No local Stable Diffusion or diffusers pipelines run anymore; hairstyle generation flows exclusively through the Replicate API, so there are no extra ML downloads beyond SegFormer.
-- When deploying to Render (or any host that uses only PyPI), set `PIP_EXTRA_INDEX_URL=https://download.pytorch.org/whl/torch_stable.html` so the `torch==2.9.0` / `torchvision==0.24.0` pins resolve to CPU wheels.
+- When deploying to Render (or any host that uses only PyPI), no extra configuration is required—the `--extra-index-url` line in `requirements.txt` ensures `torch==2.9.0` / `torchvision==0.24.0` resolve to CPU wheels.
 - Do NOT commit your `venv/` or any large model caches to the repository.
 Use Git LFS or external object storage if you need to persist downloaded weights.

 Deploying to Render (CPU instance)